qinenergy/webvision-2020-public/videolearning/README.md

 #### Prepare challenge submission

 You can also use the output of that function for the challenge submission.
+A detailed description is given here:

 ## Testing